Zabriskie Point (film): Reception

 Decades after its widely panned 1970 release, Zabriskie Point garnered critical praise for its cinematography.
 Halprin and Frechette can barely be seen in the left of this scene filmed at Zabriskie Point.

 The film was panned by most critics and other published commentators of all political stripes, as were the performances of Frechette and Halprin.
 The New York Times reviewer Vincent Canby called Zabriskie Point "a noble artistic impulse short-circuited in a foreign land."
 Roger Ebert echoed Canby, writing: "The director who made Monica Vitti seem so incredibly alone is incapable, in Zabriskie Point, of making his young characters seem even slightly together.
 Their voices are empty; they have no resonance as human beings.
 They don't play to each other, but to vague narcissistic conceptions of themselves.
 They wouldn't even meet were it not for a preposterous Hollywood coincidence."

 The counterculture audience MGM hoped to draw largely ignored the film during its brief theatrical run.
 Production expenses were at least $7 million and only $900,000 was made in the domestic release.
 The film was listed in the 1978 book The Fifty Worst Films of All Time.
 It has been described as "the worst film ever made by a director of genius" but it "is still absolutely watchable because of the magic of Antonioni's eye".
 Over 20 years after the film's release, Rolling Stone editor David Fricke wrote that "Zabriskie Point was one of the most extraordinary disasters in modern cinematic history."
 It was the only film Antonioni directed in the United States, where in 1994 he was given the Honorary Academy Award "in recognition of his place as one of the cinema's master visual stylists."

 With early 21st-century screenings of pristine wide-screen prints and a later DVD release, Zabriskie Point at last garnered some critical praise, mostly for the stark beauty of its cinematography and innovative use of music in the soundtrack, but opinions about the film were still mixed.

-Director Stéphane Sednaoui referenced the film in his video for "Today" by The Smashing Pumpkins, where an ice-cream salesman steals his employer's ice-cream van, escapes to the desert, and colourfully paints the van while couples kiss in the desert.
+Director Stéphane Sednaoui referenced the film in his video for "Today" by The Smashing Pumpkins, in which an ice-cream salesman steals his employer's ice-cream van, escapes to the desert, and colourfully paints the van while couples kiss.
 In 1998, Jonathan Rosenbaum of the Chicago Reader included the film in his unranked list of the best American films not included on the AFI Top 100.
+In 2026, Amanda Webster of The New York Times included Zabriskie Point among a list of films that could be considered "the definitive movie about America."